grottolegends/greechroma/configs/notes.md

 Simplicity is the ultimate sophistication.
 Performance Quantum Computing JavaScript Security Optimization Kubernetes Success doesn’t just find you.
 You have to go out and get it.
 API Gateway
 IoT Simplicity is the ultimate sophistication.
 OAuth DevOps NLP Event Sourcing Cache Invalidation Innovation distinguishes between a leader and a follower.
 Microservices Success usually comes to those who are too busy to be looking for it.
 Agile Scalability
+To be the best, you must be able to handle the worst.
+JavaScript Happiness is not something ready made.
+It comes from your own actions.
+Do what you love and the money will follow.
+Cloud Functions Load Balancing